 The Research Project

 To exemplify this, we recently sponsored a traditional market research project to explore why students drop out of college, and interviewed more than 20 student success professionals.
-At the same time, as a social intelligence data analyst, I used social audience intelligence to dive into the same topic and listen to prospective student conversations.
+At the same time, I used online conversation research to dive into the same topic and listen to prospective student conversations.
 Looking at the results side-by-side illustrates the value that social audience intelligence can bring to a research project—and the development of campus strategy.

 The Research Objectives